FAQs - How do Perkins eLearning classes work?

 What is the difference between Professional Development and Graduate Credits?
 Why are they priced differently?

 There is no difference in the course requirements or qualifications to register at the graduate level.
 All participants are held to the same expectations.
 The price difference represents additional fees charged by Fitchburg State University.

 What kind of computer set-up do I need?

 You must have reliable Internet service and processing speed.
-Perkins cannot guarantee support of a dial-up connection, which is typically too slow to accommodate the tools and materials we provide.
-For best results, a high-speed Internet connection (cable or modem) is recommended.
+For best results, a high-speed Internet connection (cable or wireless) is recommended.